 Full-time: more than 20 hours or more per week (only available during the Summer)

-To be eligible for CPT, you must satisfy the following requirements:
+To be eligible for CPT, you must satisfy all of the eligibility requirements listed in the CPT Guidelines (see links below):

-To request CPT authorization, students must have met all CPT eligibility requirements and must submit a completed CPT Request form and a copy of their internship/employment offer to an F-1 Counselor during a scheduled appointment at least 1 week before their off-campus internship/employment start date.
+To request CPT authorization, students must submit a completed CPT Request form and a copy of their internship/employment offer to an F-1 Counselor during a scheduled appointment at least 1 week before their off-campus internship/employment start date.

 Post-Completion Optional Practical Training (OPT) is available to eligible F-1 students interested in engaging in employment in the U.S. directly related to their field of study after their degree completion.
 F-1 students are eligible for an initial 12 months of OPT per higher degree level achieved.